ompangchu/uDonPeoplePrivacy/privacy.md

 I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at uDonPeople('우리동네피플') unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at '우동피플' unless otherwise defined in this Privacy Policy.

 [Information Collection and Use]